Park Gyu-ri

-Park Gyu-ri (born May 21, 1988), better known by the mononym Gyuri, is a South Korean singer, actress, and radio personality.
+Park Gyu-ri (born May 21, 1988), known by her mononym Gyuri, is a South Korean singer, actress, and radio personality.
 She is a member of South Korean girl group Kara.

 Life and career

 1988–2002: Early life and career beginnings

 Park Gyu-ri was born on May 21, 1988, in Seoul, South Korea.
 She became a child actress with her first television appearance in the 1995 series Today is a Nice Day, in which she played the girlfriend of Kang Ho-dong's brother.
 In 2001, Park appeared as the teenage version of Kim Jung-eun's character in Ladies of the Palace.

 2007–2010: Breakthrough with Kara

 She debuted as part of the four-member girl group Kara on March 29, 2007.
 As the leader of the group, Park came up with its name, which comes from the Greek word chara (χαρά, lit. "joy").
 Kara underwent a number of lineup changes, but gained commercial success.

 In 2009, she became a permanent guest on the reality television show Star Golden Bell.

 Park featured in a duet with Hong Kyung-min titled "Day After" on his tenth album Special Edition, released on February 4, 2010.
 On April 21 that year, it was announced that she would become a radio DJ alongside Shindong on the MBC talk show ShimShimTapa after Kim Shin-young left.
 Their first broadcast aired on May 5, 2010.
 On September 26, 2011, Park announced that she would no longer DJ the show due to her busy schedule.
 Her last broadcast was on October 2, 2011.